spatialos/UnrealGDKTestSuite/README.md

 6. Locate the Unreal project file for your project.
 You’ll find this under the project’s root directory in `Game/`.
 7. Right-click on `SampleGame.uproject` and select **Switch Unreal Engine version...**
 8. Select the path of the engine version you just downloaded.
-9. Build the SpatialOS Unreal engine for SpatialOS local deployment: in a terminal window, run `Game/Scripts/Build.bat SampleGameEditor Win64 Development Game/SampleGame.uproject`.
+9. Build the SpatialOS Unreal engine for SpatialOS local deployment: in a terminal window, run `Game/Scripts/Build.bat SampleGameEditor Win64 Development SampleGame.uproject`.
 10. Start the SpatialOS local deployment by running `spatial local launch`.
 11. Double-click on the `SampleGame.uproject` to open the Unreal Editor and select the **Play** drop-down menu to see **Modes** and **Multiplayer Options**.
 12. From the drop-down menu, select **New Editor Window (PIE)**.
 Enter **Number of Players** as `2` and check the box for **Run Dedicated Server**.